-Next comes the connection between the breach and accident.
+Next comes the connection between the breach and the accident.
 The breach must be the direct cause of the accident rather than some separate cause.
-Finally, we must show your damages are real and not hypothetical – that they actually happened and not that they were just a mere possibility.
+Finally, we must show your damages are real and not hypothetical – that they actually happened and not that they were just mere possibilities.

 The evidence required in your case will depend on how your car accident occurred.
 If evidence is scarce, we can use photos or videos of the accident scene to piece together how the accident occurred.
 In some cases, accident reconstruction experts can be utilized to figure out how your crash happened and who is likely to blame.

 Common Injuries in Car Accidents in White Plains, NY

 Many serious and life-threatening injuries are possible in car accidents.
 There might also be other tangible and intangible damages that take a significant financial toll.
 Our lawyers can review your damages and calculate the value of your claims.
 The following are some physical injuries possible in car accidents: